scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

-**Frame classification.** As stated in the Related Work section, one way to formulate the problem of segmenting audio into sequences of units so that it can solved by neural networks is to classify each frame of audio, or a spectrogram produced from that audio, and to then recover segments from this series of labeled frames :cite:`graves_framewise_2005, graves_supervised_2012`.
+**Frame classification.** As stated in the Related Work section, one way to formulate the problem of segmenting audio into sequences of units so that it can be solved by neural networks is to classify each frame of audio, or a spectrogram produced from that audio, and to then recover segments from this series of labeled frames :cite:`graves_framewise_2005, graves_supervised_2012`.